Macclesfield Town Council Privacy Notice

 “Personal data” is any information about a living individual which allows them to be identified from that data (for example a name, photographs, videos, email address, or address).
 Identification can be directly using the data itself or by combining it with other information which helps to identify a living individual (e.g. a list of staff may contain personnel ID numbers rather than names but if you use a separate list of the ID numbers which give the corresponding names to identify the staff in the first list then the first list will also be treated as personal data).
 The processing of personal data is governed by legislation relating to personal data which applies in the United Kingdom including the UK GDPR and other legislation relating to personal data and rights such as the Human Rights Act.

 1.3 What is sensitive personal data?

-This type of data is described in the GDPR as “special categories of data” and require higher levels of protection.
+This type of data is “special categories of data” and requires higher levels of protection.
 We need to have further justification for collecting, storing and using this type of personal data.

 2. How Macclesfield Town Council uses your personal data

 The council will process some or all of the following personal data where necessary to perform its tasks:

 - Audio and video recordings of council meetings;

 - Contact details such as telephone numbers, addresses, and email addresses;